helm/charts/incubator/sparkoperator/README.md

 #### Prerequisites

 The Operator requires Kubernetes version 1.8 and above because it relies on garbage collection of custom resources.
-The [Initializer](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#initializers) needs to be enabled for the Kubernetes API server if customization of driver and executor pods (through mounting ConfigMaps and volumes) are desired.
-For more details, read the project [documentation](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator).
+If customization of driver and executor pods (through mounting custom configMaps and volumes) is desired, then the [Mutating Admission Webhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) needs to be enabled and it only became beta in Kubernetes 1.9.

+##### Generating certificates (Required only when using webhooks)

+First manually create the `sparkoperator` namespace using `kubectl create ns sparkoperator`.
+Then as explained in the operator project [documentation](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator/blob/master/docs/quick-start-guide.md#using-the-mutating-admission-webhook), run [`hack/gencerts.sh`](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator/blob/master/hack/gencerts.sh) to place secrets in the namespace just created.

 #### Installing the chart